Constructive-Tyranny/renegadex-wine-setup-script/README.md

 - Try again..
 I'm not joking, it's like a 75% chance to start the game.

 **Certain maps don't load and cause a crash:**
 - We're currently investigating that.

+**Game takes ages to install/update:**
+- You can cat the log of the container by using: ``cat $HOME/Games/RenegadeXWine/drive_c/Program Files (x86)/Renegade X/Launcher/logs/logs/lib_renegade_x_launcher_rCURRENT.log``
+- There is a fair chance the mirror it selected is shitting itself (looks at NA mirrors & Luxemburg mirror)..
+Bear with it is all I can say..